zpropheter/DeviceDiag/ARCHITECTURE.md

 # DeviceDiag — Technical Architecture

-This is the "rebuild it from scratch" reference: how data flows through the app, what each file is responsible for, and the design decisions that aren't obvious just from reading the code.
+This is how data flows through the app, what each file is responsible for, and the design decisions that aren't obvious just from reading the code.
 For a page-by-page tour of the UI, see `USER_GUIDE.md`.
 For setup/build instructions, see `README.md`.